 France inaugurated the first solar road in the world.
 This is a joint venture between the French company Colas and the Govt of France.
 Colas is one of the leading providers of infrastructure solutions.
 It took almost five years for Colas to imagine and execute this project.
-It is one kilometre long stretch in a small village called tourouvre-au-perche in Normandy.
+It is one kilometer long stretch in a small village called tourouvre-au-perche in Normandy.

 The French Ecology Minister has a very broad view about this project inspite of the high initial cost.
-This single lane of one kilometre cost almost 5 million euros.
+This single lane of one kilometer cost almost 5 million euros.
 But probably in the future, such projects will provide sustainable energy solutions.

 The Concept of World's first solar road: